-Breath that smells like feces can occur with prolonged vomiting, especially when there is a bowel obstruction.
-It may also occur temporarily if a person has a tube placed through the nose or mouth to the stomach to drain the stomach contents (nasogastric tube) in place.
+- Breath that smells like feces can occur with prolonged vomiting, especially when there is a bowel obstruction.
+It may also occur temporarily if a person has a tube placed through the nose or mouth to drain their stomach.

 - Abscessed tooth

 - Eating certain foods, such as cabbage, garlic, or raw onions

 - Object stuck in the nose (usually happens in kids); often a white, yellow, or bloody discharge from one nostril